WenhanWu1998/Pedestrian_traking_code/README.md

-# Kabukicho Pedestrian Trajectory Processing Code
+# Pedestrian Trajectory Processing Code

 This repository contains the processing code used to extract, georeference, and smooth pedestrian trajectories from fixed-camera street videos in Kabukicho, Tokyo.
 The workflow converts raw MP4 videos into pedestrian bounding-box trajectories, derives image and real-world coordinates, and produces smoothed trajectories sampled at 0.5-second intervals.